Khokhloma: History

+Due to the increasing number of factories and modern products, the late 19th and early 20th century saw a significant decline in folk art production and necessity at large.
+The two largest components that impacted Khokhloma production significantly were the rising costs of timber and competition with factories.

+Revitalization efforts under the Soviet Union

-The style seemed to be fading away in the early 20th century, but it revitalized during the Soviet times.
+The Khokhloma style was revitalized during the Soviet era.
 The Khokhloma craftsmen united into artels in the 1920s to early 1930s.
+During these decades more of the commonplace designs that we associate with the Khokhloma were expanded upon and brought more creative endeavors in the design process.

 In the 1960s, the Soviets built a factory called the Khokhloma Painter near the Khokhloma village and an industrial association called the Khokhloma Painting in a town of Semyonov.
-These two factories have become the Khokhloma centers of Russia and produce tableware, utensils (mostly spoons), furniture, souvenirs etc.
+These two factories have become the Khokhloma centers of Russia and produce tableware, utensils (mostly spoons), furniture, souvenirs, etc.

+Museums and cultural centers

 Unique works of Khokhloma art can be seen in a Khokhloma Museum that was opened in the factory of Semyonov in 1972.
 Among them there is a huge Khokhloma spoon 2 meters and 67 cm large and a bowl one and a half meter large.

+In 2008 a new museum and cultural center called Золотая хохлома (Rough English translation: "Golden Khokhloma"), opened its doors to the public as a museum and tourist center.
+This museum features numerous examples of Khokhloma works for visitors to enjoy.
+There is also a 3D tour available on their website.